 Near Falfurrias in Brooks County, Texas — The American South (West South Central)

 Location.
-27° 14.998′ N, 98° 7.15′ W. Marker is near Falfurrias, Texas, in Brooks County.
-Marker is on Farm to Market Road 1418 0.2 miles north of County Highway 201, on the right when traveling north.
-The marker is located in front of the small Jaramillo Family Cemetery and Shrine.
+27° 5.67′ N, 98° 8.801′ W. Marker is near Falfurrias, Texas, in Brooks County.
+Marker is located in the Brooks County Safety Rest Area.
 Touch for map.
-Marker is at or near this postal address: 1109 FM 1418, Falfurrias TX 78355, United States of America.
+Marker is in this post office area: Falfurrias TX 78355, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of Los Olmos (approx. half a mile away); Falfurrias (approx. 2.2 miles away); Fallen Heroes Memorial Park (approx. 2.2 miles away); Brooks County War Memorial (approx. 2.3 miles away); Our Sons, Our Brothers, Our Friends Memorial (approx. 2.3 miles away); Brooks County Courthouse (approx. 2.3 miles away); First United Methodist Church (approx. 2.4 miles away); Brooks County’s Catholic Heritage (approx. 2.4 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Brooks County’s Catholic Heritage (approx. 9 miles away); First United Methodist Church (approx. 9.1 miles away); Brooks County Courthouse (approx. Our Sons, Our Brothers, Our Friends Memorial (approx. 9.1 miles away); Brooks County War Memorial (approx. 9.1 miles away); Falfurrias (approx. 9.2 miles away); Fallen Heroes Memorial Park (approx. 9.2 miles away); Flowella (approx. 10.7 miles away).
 Touch for a list and map of all markers in Falfurrias.

 Credits.
-This page was last revised on February 6, 2021.
-It was originally submitted on February 6, 2021, by James Hulse of Medina, Texas.
-This page has been viewed 43 times since then.
-Photos: 1, 2. submitted on February 6, 2021, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on August 28, 2021.
+It was originally submitted on August 28, 2021, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 155 times since then and 73 times this year.
+Photos: 1, 2. submitted on August 28, 2021, by Larry D. Moore of Del Valle, Texas.